pytorch/pytorch.github.io/_posts/2023-11-16-accelerating-generative-ai.md

 * [Nested Tensor:](https://pytorch.org/tutorials/prototype/nestedtensor.html) Batch together non-uniformly sized data into a single Tensor, such as images of different sizes.
 * **Custom operators with Triton:** Write GPU operations using Triton Python DSL and easily integrate it into PyTorch's various components with custom operator registration.

-We encourage readers to copy-paste code from [our implementation of SAM on Github](https://github.com/pytorch-labs/segment-anything-fast) and [ask us questions](https://github.com/pytorch-labs/segment-anything-fast/issues) on Github.
+We encourage readers to copy-paste code from [our implementation of SAM on Github](https://github.com/pytorch-labs/segment-anything-fast) and [ask us questions](https://github.com/pytorch-labs/segment-anything-fast/issues) on GitHub.

 ![A quick glimpse of increasing throughput and decreasing memory overhead](/assets/images/accelerating-generative-ai/bar_chart_7.png){:style="width:100%;"}